User-Generated Content (UGC) in Social Media Marketing

 - Live Streams and Stories: From GRWM (Get Ready With Me) sessions to live unboxings, this content captures real-time reactions and product use.
 It adds a layer of transparency that highly produced content can’t always match.

-- Case Studies: In-depth stories showing how your product solved a problem or improved someone’s workflow or life.
-These are usually collaborative efforts and can work as powerful tools for B2B or service-based brands.
+- Case Studies: These are in-depth stories showing how your product solved a problem or improved someone’s workflow or life.
+Case studies are usually collaborative efforts and can work as powerful tools for B2B or service-based brands.

 - AR Content: Branded filters and virtual try-on experiences that users share.